hermlon/diafilm/README.md

-# diacrop
+# diafilm

-Diacrop is a small GUI utility to capture pictures from webcam based slide film scanners such as the SilverCrest Negative Digitiser SND 3600.
+Diafilm is a small GUI utility to capture pictures from webcam based slide film scanners such as the SilverCrest Negative Digitiser SND 3600.

 *It turened out to be more of a quick and dirty project, but might be useful to some in it's current state, so I decided to publish it nevertheless.*